 - Headaches (front, back, occipital) - mostly subsided after 6 months

-- Severe unilateral (primarily left) neck with crepetius, shoulder, and inner ear pain and pressure
+- Severe unilateral (primarily left) neck pain with crepitus, shoulder, and inner ear pain and pressure

 - Brain fog, short term memory problems, lack of focus